Ordered vs Disordered States of the Random-Field Model in Three Dimensions

 The paper has the following structure.
-Some rigorous analytical results that allow us to test the numerics are given in Section \ref{analytical}.
+Some rigorous analytical results that serve as the test for numerics are given in Section \ref{analytical}.
+Numerical method and the model used in computations are specified in Section \ref{sec:numerical}.
 Energy of the F-state as a function of the magnetization for different number of spin components is obtained in Section \ref{E vs m}.
 Evolution of the F-state generated by a hysteresis cycle is studied in Section \ref{hysteresis}.
 The dependence of the magnetization of the F-state as function of the strength of the RF is reported in Section \ref{m vs h}.
 Numerical implementation of the Imry-Ma argument is developed in Section \ref{IM}.
 Microscopic structure of the F-state is discussed in Section \ref{structure}.
-Memory of the initial condtion that results in the rotational elasticity of the F-state is demonstrated in Section \ref{rotational}.
-Section \ref{temperature} deals with the the efect of finite temperature on the F-state.
+Memory of the initial condition that results in the rotational elasticity of the F-state is demonstrated in Section \ref{rotational}.
+Section \ref{temperature} deals with the efect of finite temperature on the F-state.
 Our conclusions are given in Section \ref{conclusions}.